-The options for indexation of asset values effectively range from a broad-based inflation index such as CPI to a specific industry input index or combination of input indices.
+In the Draft Report, the Authority noted the options for indexation of asset values effectively range from a broad-based inflation index such as CPI to a specific industry input index or combination of input indices.

 Industry input indices should provide a more accurate estimate of replacement cost-based asset values and could provide a reasonable substitute for a full revaluation.
 However, such indexes may be subject to significant step changes, and would be expected to rise and fall in line with market conditions.
 This could lead to significant price variations within and between regulatory periods.